nguyenntina/Education-Inequality/README.md

 8. Impute missing values

 The file "education_inequality_data_preparation.ipynb" performs the data preparation.
 The file "test_dataset.csv" is the cleaned test data set and "training_dataset.csv" is the cleaned training data set.

+## Data Analysis:

+Steps took to analyze the data include:

+1. Propose an additional step
+2. Create plots to answer proposal
+3. Use linear regression to see if socioeconomic impact act scores
+4. Interpret plots

+## Author:
+The author of this repository is Tina Nguyen.

+## License:
+This project is licensed under the terms of the MIT license.